-Upon adoption of FAS 142, the Group performed a review of its goodwill and a transitional impairment test.
+Prudential initially applied Statement of Financial Accounting Standard No. 142, "Goodwill and Other Intangible Assets" (FAS 142) on January 1, 2002.
+Upon adoption, the Group performed a review of its goodwill and a transitional impairment test.
 Goodwill for each reporting unit was not considered to be impaired.
 Since the adoption of FAS 142, the Group has performed its annual impairment testing, in conjunction with its planning process.
 To date there have been no impairment losses related to goodwill and other acquired intangible assets.